BeanstalkFarms/Beanstalk-Landing/content/posts/the-bi-weekly-bean-2.md

 ---
 Welcome to the Bi-Weekly Bean, a newsletter that recaps Beanstalk highlights in 2 week increments.
 This issue covers 3/16/22–4/3/22.

 What is Beanstalk?
-Beanstalk is a decentralized credit-based stablecoin protocol built on Ethereum.
+Beanstalk is a decentralized credit based stablecoin protocol built on Ethereum.
 Learn more at bean.money.

 # **Protocol Summary**